SpendNode Rating for RedotPay

 - You need instant Visa settlement for business or OTC operations

-- You need significant ATM cash extraction ($10K/month free on Physical)
+- You need ATM cash access on a physical card in hard-to-serve markets

 Skip RedotPay if: